 If you’re not familiar with metal roofs you might think the products are just sheets of steel slapped onto your home creating an eyesore.
 The truth is the style is one of the most underrated aspects of installing a metal roof.
 The product is available not only in the traditional standing seam corrugated sheets, but also with the looks of slate, rustic shingles, shakes, barrel tile, and more – all lightweight and eco-friendly.

 Of the Cons of Metal Roofs it’s easy to list price as #1.
-Having a metal roof installed on a steeper pitch home is going to cost about 3X (about $300 per roofing square) as that of asphalt shingles.
+Having a metal roof installed on a steeper pitch home is going to cost about two to three times as much as asphalt shingles.

 Another of the supposed downfalls of installing a metal roof is the fact that they can collect snow and can echo during loud rainstorms.
 This is another benefit of installing the metal on steeper roofs as they shed ice, water, and snow instantly.